Rhythm-shahane/Trend-Pulse/README.md

 ## **⚖️ Disclaimer**
 **This is not financial advice!
 Use forecast data to inform your own investment research.
 No guarantee of trading performance.**
+**This platforms is a tool to guide the user, on the basis of the sample data of a certain time frame.**